 I enjoy long meandering discussions with a few people who either know what they're talking about, or are at least interested in listening to someone who does.
-I have a few areas that I consider myself quite knowledgeable in, and I'll gladly talk your ear off if you'll let me, or I'd just as happily listen to your areas of expertise.
+I have a few areas that I consider myself knowledgeable enough in, and I'll gladly talk your ear off if you'll let me, or I'd just as happily listen to your areas of expertise.
 This can be greatly enhanced by a few beers or glasses of wine, and maybe a card came or movie to talk over.

 Internet: Reddit, xkcd, wikipedia, kqed, youtube